The Complete Guide to Travel Safety in Faroe Islands

 - Read about Faroe Islands for Female Solo Travellers

-The Faroe Islands is a safe destination for both male and female travellers.
-Crime level is perhaps the lowest in the world.
 There are no reported crimes involving pick pocketing, thefts from hotel rooms and bag/purse-snatching.
-There has never been a reported violent crime against any traveller from abroad.
+And there has never been a reported violent crime against any traveller from abroad.

 Many locals keep their cars and houses unlock simply because they are not used to any crime.
 This is common across the entire archipelago including the capital, Tórshavn.

-Tórshavn is the capital and most populous city in the Faroe Islands with some 20.000 friendly people most of them home-owners.
+Tórshavn is the most populous city in the Faroe Islands with some 20.000 friendly people most of them home-owners.
 The capital is safe and you will never, never feel inconvenient when walking on the streets.
+You are always safe when walking around alone.

 Are the Faroe Islands safe?

-Being an isolated archipelago with a tidy population of just above 50.000 inhabitants make the Faroe Islands a perfectly safe travel destination.
+Being an isolated archipelago with a tidy population of just above 53.500 inhabitants makes the Faroe Islands a perfectly safe travel destination.
 You can go for a stroll safely both night and day wherever you want.
 The streets are peaceful and quiet.

 The Faroe Islands are made for female solo travel.
 The locals are respectful whoever you are and they reach out and help each other.